morteza/morteza/README.md

 ## 🔬 Research Interests

 I'm currently developing tools for automated scientific workflows and large-scale data lakehouses, specifically designed to support multimodal study of neural and behavioral data.
-My primary interest is resting-state brain—-when the brain is not engaged in any specific cognitive task.
+My primary interest is resting-state brain&mdash;when the brain is not engaged in any specific cognitive task.

 - Human-like cognitive control
 - Resting-state fMRI/EEG